top of page

 We are highly honored if any of our puppy owners recommend us on any social media groups.
 Do not stop this if it is allowed on the group, or be afraid to mention us for fear of bullies.
 It is rather odd that other countries have no problem with breeders being recommended, but in the UK, just this small group mentioned here always object.
 This shows the type of people we have in the breed and proves to the general public that it must be of great inconvenience when people who they dislike, are getting good reports.

-While we are far from perfect, we do our very best to make our puppy owners feel happy with the service that we provide as breeders.
 We have shown our dedication to our breed through our actions, travelling across Europe in the name of Genetic Diversity.
 It would have been much simpler to use a dog close by for convenience, no travelling for hours on end, days away from home and less expense!

 We are pleased that this is recognised by our many genuine visitors and is the reason that we don't need to advertise our puppies.
 Long may this continue.